-I am an experienced UKCP psychotherapist and I have been working therapeutically with children, young people and adults, for over twenty years.
+I am an experienced UKCP psychotherapist and I have been working therapeutically with children, young people and adults, for over twenty-five years.
 I hold an MA in child, adolescent and family therapy as well as a postgraduate diploma in drama therapy, sand tray therapy and supervision.
 I work in an integrative way which is a combined approach to psychotherapy; this way of working offers an opportunity to combine different therapeutic tools and approaches to fit the client’s needs at the time.

 I find that my training as a child and adolescent psychotherapist and a drama therapist allows me to integrate creative techniques into my work.
 This allows the client to delve deeper into their unconscious and uncover elements of themselves that may have been unapparent.
 My training has also been helpful in that I am able to offer a solid understanding of early childhood and how this may have impacted a person’s life.
 Furthermore I feel able to offer valuable support to parents who are finding parenting challenging.

 Enquiries & Appointments

 For general enquiries please fill in the contact form.